-- It is an offence for a person under the age of 18 to purchase or hire an air weapon or ammunition or for someone to make them a gift of an air weapon or ammunition.
+- It is an offence for a person under the age of 18 to purchase or hire an air weapon or ammunition for an air weapon.

-- There are currently no lower age limits for an applicant wishing to apply for a shotgun certificate.
-A person under the age of 14 years may not be granted a firearm certificate in any circumstances.
+- There is no minimum age to get a shotgun certificate but a person under the age of 14 years may not be granted a firearm certificate in any circumstances.

-- A person under 15 years old may not have with him assembled shotgun except while under the supervision of a person of or over the age of 21, or while the shot gun is so covered with a securely fastened gun cover that it cannot be fired.
+- A person under 15 years old may not have with them an assembled shotgun, except while under the supervision of a person of or over the age of 21, or while the shot gun is covered with a securely fastened gun cover so that it cannot be fired.

 - A person under the age of 18 may not purchase a firearm or ammunition.

-A person may also use a shotgun on private premises in certain circumstances.
-A person without a licence may borrow a shotgun from another person on private premises as long as:
+A person may also use a shotgun on private premises under certain circumstances.
+A person without holding a certificate may borrow a shotgun from another person on private premises as long as:

-- the weapon is being borrowed for either hunting animals or shooting game or vermin, or, for shooting at artificial targets;
+- the weapon is being borrowed for either shooting at artificial targets, hunting animals, or shooting game or vermin;

 - the lender is at least 18 years old, holds a relevant certificate, and either has the right to allow others to enter the premises for the purpose of shooting animals, game or vermin, or, is authorised in writing by such a person to lend weapons on the premises;

-- the borrower's possession of the weapon complies with any conditions set out in the lender's certificate; and
+- the borrower's possession and use of the weapon complies with any conditions set out in the lender's certificate; and

 - during the time the weapon is borrowed, the borrower is in the presence of the lender or another person aged 18 or over who holds a relevant certificate and has the right to allow others to enter the premises for the purpose of shooting animals, game or vermin, or is authorised in writing by such a person to lend weapons on the premises.